-William Jones wrote a book, The Sanscrit Language, to tell that Greek and Latin had a common root with Sanskrit, and there must have been a Proto-Indo-European language from which to derive human speech.
+William Jones wrote a book, ■→The Sanscrit Language, to tell that ■→Greek and ■→Latin had common roots with ■→Sanskrit, and there must have been a Proto-Indo-European language from which to derive human speech.

 Mr. Jones learned Greek, Latin, Persian, Arabic, Hebrew, and basic Chinese, says ■→Wikipedia to sum up that he knew 13 languages thoroughly, and another 28 reasonably well; in total, some 41 languages.

 His Proto-Indo-European, PIE as a cookie in short, was to have given origin to European tongues as English or Polish.

-All these languages would have to share words from the same source.
-Do they have a root PIE vocabulary?
-A reasonably good knowledge of a language should encompass words as woman, man, child, and house.
+Coming from the same source, the languages would have a PIE root vocabulary.
+Reasonably good knowledge of a language has words as woman, man, child, and house.
 Let us compare these words in English, Latin, Greek, Russian, Polish, German, French, and Sanskrit.

 I do not know Sanskrit.
 I can only compare resources.
 The morpheme ■→–man, quoted by supporters of the PIE, yet refers to thinking and not to gender, whereas it is common lore that masculinity is not strictly synonymous with pensiveness.

 Vir or andros, child or riebienok, woman or kobieta ― the words do not resemble one another, and they are the basic vocabulary that hardly ever changes.
 This is the vocabulary to compare for language grouping.
 Groups can work better than “families”, as “language families” derive tongues one from another.